RyleyHynes/RyleyHynes/README.md

 * 🌍  I'm based in Nashville, TN
 * ✉️  You can contact me at [RyleyHynes@gmail.com](mailto:RyleyHynes@gmail.com)
 * 🧠  I'm learning Python and Django
-* 🤝  I'm open to collaborating on I'm open to collaborating on Python or ReactJS Projects
+* 🤝  I'm open to collaborating on Python or ReactJS Projects

 ### Skills